iniw/csgo-AutoDemo/README.md

 # CS:GO AutoDemo
+Based on LennyPenny's; updated to work on the newest steam/game versions and rewritten the most important parts.

 This tool will automatically record POV demos for you when the freeze time period begins.

 It will save your demos to: `Counter-Strike Global Offensive\csgo\pov\year\month\day\hour_minute_second.dem`, to make it easy to cross-reference demos with Shadowplay clips.